 S-Chip Companies Risk.
-The Fund may invest in shares of companies with business operations in mainland China and listed on the Singapore Exchange ("S Chips").
+The Fund may invest in shares of companies with business operations in mainland China and listed on the Singapore Exchange ("S-Chips").
 S-Chip shares are issued by companies incorporated anywhere, but many are registered in Singapore, the British Virgin Islands, the Cayman Islands, or Bermuda.
 They are subject to risks affecting their jurisdiction of incorporation, including any legal or tax changes.
-S Chip companies may or may not be owned at least in part by a Chinese central, provincial or municipal government and be subject to the types of risks that come with such ownership described herein.
+S-Chip companies may or may not be owned at least in part by a Chinese central, provincial or municipal government and be subject to the types of risks that come with such ownership described herein.
+There may be little or no correlation between the performance of the Singapore stock market and the mainland Chinese stock market.

 Concentration Risk.
-Because the Fund's assets are expected to be concentrated in an industry or group of industries to the extent that the Underlying Index concentrates in a particular industry or group of industries, the Fund is subject to loss due to adverse occurrences that may affect that industry or group of industries or sector.
-Market conditions, interest rates, and economic, regulatory, or financial developments could significantly affect a single industry or a group of related industries, and the securities of companies in that industry or group of industries could react similarly to these or other developments.
-From time to time, the Fund may invest a significant percentage of its assets in issuers in a single industry (or the same group of industries).
-While the Fund's industry exposure is expected to vary over time based on the composition of the Underlying Index, the Fund is currently subject to the principal risks described below.
-The Fund may have significant exposure to different industries over time.
+The Fund's assets are expected to be concentrated in an industry or group of industries to the extent that the Underlying Index concentrates in a particular industry or group of industries.
+The securities of companies in an industry or group of industries could react similarly to market developments.
+Thus, the Fund is subject to loss due to adverse occurrences that affect one industry or group of industries or sector While the Fund's sector and industry exposure is expected to vary over time based on the composition of the Underlying Index, the Fund is currently subject to the principal risks described below.

 Consumer Staples Sector Risk.
-Companies in the consumer staples sector are subject to government regulation affecting the permissibility of using various food additives and production methods, which could affect company profitability.
-Tobacco companies may be adversely affected by the adoption of proposed legislation and/or by litigation.
-Also, the success of food and soft drinks may be strongly affected by fads, marketing campaigns, changes in commodity prices and other factors affecting supply and demand.
+Companies in the consumer staples sector may be affected by general economic conditions, commodity production and pricing, consumer confidence and spending, consumer preferences, interest rates, and product cycles.
+They are subject to government regulation affecting their products which may negatively impact such companies' performance.
+For instance, for food and beverage companies, government regulations may affect the permissibility of using various food additives and production methods, which could affect company profitability.
+In particular, tobacco companies may be adversely affected by the adoption of proposed legislation and/or by litigation.
+Food and beverage companies risk further loss of market share and revenue due to contamination and resulting product recalls.
+Also, the success of food, beverage, household and personal products may be strongly affected by fads, marketing campaigns, changes in commodity prices and other factors affecting supply and demand.